Where's Trailblazer?

 Because Trailblazer Broadband is owned by the Town of Estes Park and operated by Estes Park Power & Communications, it is easy to ensure that your new build is equipped with the proper conduit for Trailblazer’s fiber-optic lines at the time of construction.

 The Power & Communications team reviews all new construction and remodeling plans for electrical installation.
-During construction, your contractor can run conduit to make your new home Fiber-Ready for Trailblazer Broadband.
+During construction, our team can run conduit to make your new home Fiber-Ready for Trailblazer Broadband.
 Even if service isn’t available yet, you can avoid future disruption to hardscape and landscaping.

 Contact Estes Park Power & Communications with questions and to discuss the fiber path.
 Please reach out to: